panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 type: post
 ---

 Well designed reactivity is one of the selling points of Vue.
-As a result of an user action a reactive value is updated, and automagically all of the components that use the reactive value are updated.
+A reactive value is updated (e.g. after a user action), and automagically all of the components that use the reactive value are updated.

-refs in Vue composition API are the primary blocks of reactivity.
-And knowing refs well is a good path to working efficiently with reactivity in Vue.
+refs in Vue composition API are the primary tool of reactivity.
+Knowing refs well is the right path to get the most of Vue reactivity.

-In this post I'm going to help you understand all the details that you need to know about Vue refs to work them very efficiently.
+In this post I'll help you understand the necessary details you need to know about Vue refs.
 Let's get started.

 ## 1. ref()

-Let's say that a component renders a reactive value to the screen.
-When the reactive value changes (for example based on a user event), Vue makes sure to re-render the component to reflect the new value on the screen.

-That's the idea of reactivity in Vue.
+A component renders a value to the screen.
+When the value changes (e.g. based on an event triggered by the user), Vue makes re-renders the component to reflect the new value on the screen. *That's the idea of reactivity in Vue.*

 `ref()` reactivity API let's you create simple reactive values.

-It works inside the `<script setup>`  or `setup()` method of options API.
+`ref()` works inside the `<script setup>`  or `setup()` method of options API.

 `ref(initialValue)` is called as a regular function and accepts an optional argument as the initial value. `ref()` returns a special value called ref (which is the reactive value).